-At Ausdirect Migration, we have been seeing a growing trend where Australian schools are sponsoring more and more international teachers to fill the skills gap in Australia.
+At Ausdirect Migration, we have seen a growing trend where Australian schools are sponsoring more and more international teachers to fill the skills gap in Australia.

-We have assisted many schools in Australia in managing the Temporary Skills Shortage (TSS) program over the years, and couldn’t be more thrilled to see more and more talented international teachers embarking on their new career chapters in Australia!
+We have assisted many schools in Australia in managing the Temporary Skills Shortage (TSS) program over the years.
+We couldn’t be more thrilled to see more talented international teachers embark on their new career chapters in Australia!

-In this post, we have prepared the most frequently asked questions (FAQs) from the principals in Australia and international teachers in relation to the TSS visa program.
+In this post, we have prepared the most frequently asked questions (FAQs) from the principals in Australia and international teachers about the TSS visa program.

 1. How can a school become an approved sponsor?

-The Australian Government has formally launched the TSS visa (Subclass 482) program on 18 March 2018, which replaced the former 457 visa program.
-The TSS 482 visa program involves 3 key steps: Sponsorship, Nomination and Visa Application.
+The Australian Government formally launched the TSS visa (Subclass 482) program on 18 March 2018, which replaced the former 457 visa program.
+The TSS 482 visa program involves three key steps: Sponsorship, Nomination, and Visa Application.

-Schools that are new to the TSS program will first need to obtain the Standard Business Sponsorship in order to be eligible to nominate an international teacher for the visa.
+Schools that are new to the TSS program will first need to obtain the Standard Business Sponsorship to be eligible to nominate an international teacher for the visa.